Image of feed pellets in trough

 Alongside potential emissions benefits, there is some evidence of performance gains from essential oil supplementation.
 For example, milk yield increases of around 4% have been reported in some research.
 But, as with any feed ingredient, outcomes will depend on how it fits within the wider dairy ration and herd management.

-For farms involved in the UK Dairy Carbon Network, essential oils offer a simple, feed-based approach which could improve efficiency and reduce environmental impact.
-But, adding an ingredient such as essential oils will depend on a number of factors.
+For farms involved in the UK Dairy Carbon Network, essential oils may be considered as part of the wider evidence base on feed-based approaches, including potential effects on feed efficiency.
+However, they are not currently an approved methane mitigation tool and should only be used in line with their authorised function.
+Adding an ingredient such as essential oils will depend on a number of factors.
 The right choice will depend on their farm system, feeding approach and business priorities.

 Our Farm Liaison Officers and technical support teams are supporting participating farms by discussing the available options and sharing the latest evidence to help them decide what could work best in their specific systems.